Carteret Islands

-The Carteret Islands (also known as Carteret Atoll, Tulun or Kilinailau Islands/Atoll) are Papua New Guinea islands located 86 km (53 mi) north-east of Bougainville in the South Pacific.
+The Carteret Islands (also known as Carteret Atoll, originally known as Tulun or Kilinailau Islands/Atoll) are Papua New Guinea islands located 86 km (53 mi) north-east of Bougainville in the South Pacific.
 The atoll has a scattering of low-lying islands called Han, Jangain, Yesila, Yolasa and Piul, in a horseshoe shape stretching 30 km in north-south direction, with a total land area of 0.6 km2 and a maximum elevation of 1.5 m above sea level.

 The group is made up of islands collectively named after the British navigator Philip Carteret, who was the first European to discover them, arriving in the sloop HMS Swallow in 1767.
-As of 2005, about one thousand people live on the islands.
+As of 2005, about one thousand people lived on the islands.
+Although the Carteret islanders’ ancestors have lived on the island for thousands of years.
 Han is the most significant island, with the others being small islets around the lagoon.
 The main settlement is at Weteili on Han.
 The island is near the edge of the large geologic formation called the Ontong Java Plateau.
+The island has experienced significant damage due to its low elevation and rising sea levels due to climate change.